xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures21.md

   Note that this function is evaluated on every invocation and may return different values when invoked multiple times in the same query.

-The following other AQL functions have been added in ArangoDB 2.1:
+The following other AQL functions have been added in AvocadoDB 2.1:

 - `FLATTEN`: this function can turn an array of sub-arrays into a single flat array.
 All array elements in the original array will be expanded recursively up to a configurable